Student stress

 Studying together

 Can students start up with difficulty?
 Then studying together with fellow students is a good way to start on time.
 Often the start is difficult, but once started, it is also easier to keep studying.
-As a tutor, you may also be able to refer these students to a support group at the Student Support Centre, or, for example, the study Hostel.
+As a tutor, you may also be able to refer these students to a support group at the Student Support Centre, or, for example, the Study Support Room.

 Extra support